cocos/cocos-docs/en/cocos-service/sdkhub-plugins/sdkhub-hms.md

 - Use Cocos Creator to open the project that needs to be connected to SDKHub.

 - Click **Panel -> Service** in the menu bar to open the **Service** panel.
 After setting Cocos AppID, select SDKHub to enter the SDKHub service panel.
 Then click the **Enable** button on the upper right to activate the SDKHub service.
-For details, please refer to the [Cocos Service Operation Guide](../../cocos-service/index.md).
+For details, please refer to the [Cocos Service Operation Guide](../../cocos-service/index.md) documentation.

   ![](sdkhub-hms/hms-provisioning.png)